la2050/archive/_projects/2015/caregiver-and-me-get-healthy-with-sesame-street.md

     another topic and if they would want to always keep it with the same leader and group or if signing up for a random class provided is attractive option.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-    There are other organizations doing similar work.
-Some focusing on child care and obesity prevention such as Choose Health LA Child Care, an obesity prevention program funded by First 5 LA and managed by Los Angeles Department of Public Health and Taking Healthy Steps to Success – LA County which is an early learning collaborative funded by Nemours.
-There are additional initiatives focusing on Family, Friend and Neighbor (FFN) care as well as parent engagement all meant to positively impact children in LA County.
-The Unique Factor: We are building on lessons learned from the Choose Health LA Child Care Project, research done by the Packard Foundation published in June 2015 and listening to those who have been in the community share achievements and barriers to successful programming.
-We are removing known barriers upfront: children are invited, location will be convenient and familiar, the materials and class will be familiar - Sesame Street - in either spanish or english, incentives will be given and the class will be lead by a trusted person from the community.
-Throughout research and conversations with stakeholders in the FFN community trust is an element that continues to take precedence.
-Our unique caregiver & me format combined with Sesame Street materials, trust from from the community and the expertise of surrounding organizations set this project apart from current initiatives.
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Los Angeles County Department of Public Health (LAC DPH) is a collaborative partner providing technical assistance and resources as needed.
-They will not receive grant funds.\r\n\r\nChild Care Alliance of Los Angeles will receive $25,000 to design the 1.5 hour class, Develop the 1.5 hour training based on the 3 Sesame Street Materials; “Mommy and Me”format, Conduct 12 trainings over the course of 1 year; Recruit FFN providers in partnership with our R&R’s (mailings, email blasts, phone calls), coordinate and host training (including food) at a local community center (Library, Parks and Rec Center, etc.), Provide child care and provide incentive materials - Physical Activity Kit\r\n\r\nMagnolia Place (Children's Bureau) will receive $15,000 to work with their existing network and additional channels of Family, Friend and Neighbor Caregivers.
-Magnolia Place will arrange outreach, child care, location and enable us to work within the trusting boundaries they have established with their FFN community.\r\n"
-  How do you plan to scale the success of your proposal?: "After we measure the success and lessons learned from the pilot, we are going to write a white paper detailing our experiences.
-Showing not only how the overall program was set up and administered but how the different groups of people throughout the license exempt community responded to it.
-The goal is to make it easy for other agencies to easily replicate the efforts and learn from our lessons for a successful license exempt outreach plan and class format.\r\n\r\nThere are many changes coming to the child care world through the new federal and state regulations after the Child Care Development Block Grant was signed into law.
-One of these big changes is required 10 health and safety trainings.
-It is imperative agencies intending to train the license exempt providers receiving subsidies know how to engage this notoriously isolated group of people in a learning opportunities.\r\n\r\nChildren 0-5 are in the care of family members or friends, most likely their grandparents.
-These caregivers know how they raised their children and their cultural preferences.
-They are not taking into consideration the impact they are having on the child’s weight, nutrient intake and brain development.
-This set of caregivers need an additional support system and messaging directed just to them.
-They are family members and see themselves as such, not as babysitters, caregivers, providers or teachers.
-Therefore, we will also reach out to organizations such as Generations United, AARP and other Grandfamilies organizations to consider what a partnership might look like to provide the class throughout these networks.\r\n\r\nThe website with all of the information and how to replicate these efforts will be maintained so the general public will always have access to the white paper, lessons learned and ways to replicate what we accomplished.\r\n"
 areas_impacted: ''
 partners: ', 951690975, 450532426,'
 Please specify below: ''